IgniteUI/igniteui-docfx/jp/components/grid.md

 ### Summaries
 > [!NOTE]
-> The summary of the column on is a **function of all column values**, even if paging, filtering or sorting is applied.
+> The summary of the column is a **function of all column values**, even if paging, filtering or sorting is applied.

-Grid **summaries** can also be enabled per-column level, which means that you can activate it only for columns that you need to. **Grid summaries** gives you a predefined set of default summaries, depending on the type of data in the column, so that you can save some time:
+Grid **summaries** can also be enabled on a per-column level, which means that you can activate it only for columns that you need to. **Grid summaries** gives you a predefined set of default summaries, depending on the type of data in the column, so that you can save some time:

 For `string` and `boolean` data type is available the following function:
  - count

-For `number` data type are available the following functions:
+For `number` data type, the following functions are available:
  - count
  - min
  - max
  - average
  - sum

-For `date` data type are available the following functions:
+For `date` data type, the following functions are available:
  - count
  - earliest
  - latest

 **Grid summaries** are enabled per-column by setting `hasSummary` property to `true`.
-It is also important to keep in mind that the summaries for each column are resolved accordind column data type.
-In the `igx-grid` default column data type is `string`, so if you want `number` or `date` specific summaries you should specify `dataType` property to `number` or `date`.
+It is also important to keep in mind that the summaries for each column are resolved according to the column data type.
+In the `igx-grid` the default column data type is `string`, so if you want `number` or `date` specific summaries you should specify the `dataType` property as `number` or `date`.

 ```typescript
 <igx-grid #grid1 [data]="data" [autoGenerate]="false" height="800px" width="800px" (onColumnInit)="initColunm($event)" >